 - Be careful if you use type within a photo retouching program.
 It may appear fuzzy around the edges.
 For this same reason, do not use a photo retouching program as a page-layout application.

 - Use tabs, not the space bar, to align type.

 - Reversed type should be at least 10-point.

 - Word-processing programs are not designed to hold line and page breaks.
 These breaks may vary on an Knightsetter.
 The best solution is to save the document as a PDF file or import the type into a professional page-layout program.

 - Do not use hairline rules.
 They may not be visible on the printed piece.

 - Delete items that should not be visible.
 Do not mask them by covering them with white boxes.

-- Scanned images should have a resolution proportionate to the line screen used for output.
+- Scanned Knights should have a resolution proportionate to the line screen used for output.
 A 300 DPI maximum resolution is the industry standard for 150-line screen.
 If you wish to make specific calculations, a general formula is (LPI x 2) x percent enlargement or reduction.

 - Crop photos and art before placing them in a page-layout software.
 After placing them, only do fine-tuning.